SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-13-arraignment-day-2023.md

 ## The Details?

+Following on the heels of [Indictment Day]({{ site.baseurl }}/indictment-day-2023/), the next step happened today.

+Details?
 Well, not so much.
 Arraignments are usually pretty straightforward affairs, more or less bookkeeping.
 Trump showed up _in propria persona_, pled not guilty, and left.

 Of course there was weirdness:
 - Trump didn't have to get a mugshot.
 They used a public photo instead.
-  - However, his co-defendant in these matters, Mr. Nauta, _did_ have to do so.
+  - _However,_ his co-defendant in these matters, Mr. Nauta, _did_ have to do so.
 - Trump was not remanded into custody.
 Instead, he repaired to a local Cuban restaurant, center of the _very_ conservative, _very_ Republican, elders of the Cuban exile community in Miami, and threw a little party.
 Then he departed on his private jet for his private club in New Jersey.
-  - However, other people who have concealed/passed on classified docs go directly to jail, even before indictment, let alone arraignment.
+  - _However,_ other people who have concealed/passed on classified docs go directly to jail, even before indictment, let alone arraignment.
 Perhaps they "threw a little party" in their cells.
 I guess a cell is _very slightly_ like a private club?